pepkit/divcfg/README.md

 srun {CODE}
 ```

-Template files use variables (encoded like `{VARIABLE}`), which will be populated independently for each sample.
+Template files use variables (*e.g.* `{VARIABLE}`), which will be populated independently for each sample.
 The variables specified in these template files (like `{LOGFILE}` or `{CORES}`) are replaced by looper when it creates a job script.

 This `pepenv` repository comes with some commonly used templates (in the [templates](/templates) folder):
 * SLURM: [slurm_template.sub](/templates/slurm_template.sub)
 * SGE: [sge_template.sub](/templates/sge_template.sub)
 * localhost (compute locally): [localhost_template.sub](/tempaltes/localhost_template.sub)

-Most users will not need to tweak the template files.
-But, you can also create your own templates, giving looper ultimate flexibility to work with any compute infrastructure in any environment.
-To create a custom template, just look through the examples and build a new template file.
-Then, point your `pepenv` config file to your custom template using the `submission_template` attribute.
+Most users will not need to tweak the template files, but if you need to, you can also create your own templates, giving looper ultimate flexibility to work with any compute infrastructure in any environment.
+To create a custom template, just follow the examples and put together what you need.
+Then, point to your custom template in the `submission_template` attribute of a compute package in your `pepenv` config file.
 If you make a useful template, please contribute your new templates back to this repository!

 ### The source of the values